wazuh/wazuh-documentation/source/user-manual/capabilities/policy-monitoring/ciscat/ciscat.rst

 What is CIS-CAT
 ---------------

-CIS (Center for Internet Security) is an entity dedicated to safeguard private and public organizations against cyber threats.
+CIS (Center for Internet Security) is an entity dedicated to safeguarding private and public organizations against cyber threats.
 This entity provides CIS benchmarks guidelines, which are a recognized global standard and best practices for securing IT systems and data against cyberattacks.

 In addition, CIS-CAT Pro is a "cross-platform Java app" tool developed for scanning target systems and generating a report comparing the system settings to the CIS benchmarks.
 There are more than 80 CIS benchmarks that cover nearly all OSs, providing different profiles depending on the specific need.